petermgrund/HUN/_about/gov/church.md

 category: "Government"
 ---

-The **Church of Hverland** (Hverlandic: *Landsk khyrja*) is the national church of Hverland and the largest religious denomination in the country.
+The **Church of Hverland** (Hverlandip ilagiissia) is the national church of Hverland and the largest religious denomination in the country.
+The church is Lutheran (luteriusiut) in tradition.